-Croatia: RWE offers technical supervision to Marubeni for new TPP Plomin unit9.
-April 2015. / SEE Energy News
+Croatia: RWE offers technical supervision to Marubeni for new TPP Plomin unit, SEE Energy News

 The Thermal Power Plant Plomin consists of two blocks, with the capacities of 115 and 210 megawatts.
 The Block 1 was built in 1969, whereas the block 2 was built in 2000.
 The owners of the thermal power plant are the German RWE Power and the Croatian Electric Power Industry (HEP), with the shares of 50 percent each.
 HEP Production has a multi-year contract with the TPP Plomin on managing and maintaining the block B. The envisaged contract duration is until 2020.

 Though they had been expected to apply, and had even been considered favourites in the tender in advance, RWE did not submit a bid for constructing the third block of the power plant Plomin.
 This triggered rumours that RWE was giving up because of the economic unprofitability of the project.

 However, in this company, they explained that, for a long time, they had been studying the manner in which they can maintain their presence in Plomin, but that the development strategy envisaged the cessation of further investments in the electricity produced from coal. ”Not because coal is bad, but because we have a very high share of coal-fired thermal power plants in our portfolio“, the director of RWE Croatia, Ralf Blomberg, said on this occasion.
 He explained that investing in such new facilities would mean a risk increase, and would affect the company’s credit rating.
 Blomberg added that they considered this project good and that they were prepared to work on it.

 The information leaked from HEP that the RWE had been offering technical assistance, and the option of cooperation with any of the companies that had submitted a bid was left.